We’ve heard that the folks at Rocketfish have been making quite impressive mounts so we had to test it for ourselves.

 If you have a smaller TV and don’t intend to upgrade anytime soon, it can be a good idea to buy a smaller mount rather than a full-sized one.
 This is because such mounts are much cheaper.

-This mount from Mounting Dream is one of the most polished and well-performing mounts we’ve had the pleasure of testing.
+In our testing, this mount from Mounting Dream is one of the most polished and well-performing mounts we’ve had the pleasure of testing.

 It’s very easy to assemble and install.
 Plus, its articulating arm is very smooth.
 The arm locks into place once you reach the desired position for your TV.